Strawberry Shortcake Cupcakes.

 Make the strawberry filling first.
 Place the strawberries in a small saucepan over medium heat.
 Stir constantly for about 4 full minutes until the strawberry juices have been released.
-Add the sugar and cornstarch and continue to stir for another 2 minutes.
+Add the sugar and cornstarch/water liquid and continue to stir for another 2 minutes.
 The mixture will be much thicker.
 Remove from heat and allow to cool as you prepare the cupcakes.

 Make the cupcakes: Preheat oven to 350F degrees.
 Line muffin pan with 12 cupcake liners.
 Set aside.

 In a medium bowl, mix together flour, baking powder, baking soda, and salt.
 Set aside.
 In a large microwave-safe bowl, melt butter in the microwave.
 Stir in sugar - mixture will be gritty.
 Stir in egg whites, yogurt, milk, and vanilla extract until combined.
 Split 1 vanilla bean down the middle lengthwise.
 Scrape seeds from half of the vanilla bean into batter.

 Slowly mix dry ingredients into the wet ingredients until no lumps remain.
 Batter will be thick.

 Divide batter among 12 cupcake liners and bake for 20 minutes or until a toothpick inserted in the center comes out clean.
 Allow to cool completely before filling and frosting.